periklisVegaIT/labela/README.md

 # Example
 - ```{ "delivery_date":"2022/10/25 15:30"}```

-* To check a products details you have to send a simple GET request with the id"
+* To check a product details you have to send a simple GET request with the id"
 # Example
 - ```/product/<id>```